 - Move your mouse cursor over the name of a record to view a preview of its details; click the name of it or click See More to view more information on that record.
 You can also click View Image to see a digitized image of the record, if there is one available.

 Those are the basics of how to search for people and historical records on Ancestry.com!

-There are certain databases on Ancestry.com that anyone can search for free, even if they don't have an account on Ancestry.com.
+There are certain Ancestry databases on that anyone can search for free, even if they don’t have an account.